 Common Core: The Latino Family Literacy Project Connection

 The Latino Family Literacy Project is an invaluable asset for teachers and school administrators looking for a way to implement academic language development with its research-based family reading programs.
-The project offers workshops and webinars that help prepare teachers and school administrators in providing the highest quality literacy and language instruction to EL students – this includes teaching academic vocabulary via parent involvement and techniques that really work.
+The project offers online webinars that help prepare teachers and school administrators in providing the highest quality literacy and language instruction to EL students – this includes teaching academic vocabulary via parent involvement and techniques that really work.